-- Driver overrides HDC set speed with throttle or brake application. - Vehicle speed exceeds 20 mph (32 km/h) but remains below 40 mph (64 km/h). - Vehicle is on a downhill grade of insufficient magnitude (less than approximately 8%), is on level ground, or is on an uphill grade. - Vehicle is shifted to park.
+- Driver overrides HDC set speed with throttle or brake application. - Vehicle speed exceeds 20 mph (32 km/h) but remains below 40 mph (64 km/h). - Vehicle is on a downhill grade of insufficient magnitude, is on level ground, or is on an uphill grade. - Vehicle is shifted to park.